LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 This recommendation is based on the [Activity Streams 2.0 specification][org-w3c-activitystreams] and uses the following key terms from Activity Streams:

-* [Activity](https://www.w3.org/TR/activitystreams-core/#activity): `Activity` objects are used to describe an atomic change in an Entity Metadata Provider.
-These often affects just one Entity but in the case of changes such as Entity merges and splits, more than one Entity may be involved.
+* [Activity](https://www.w3.org/TR/activitystreams-core/#activity): `Activity` objects are used to describe an individual change in an Entity Metadata Provider.
+These often affect just one Entity but in the case of changes such as Entity merges and splits, more than one Entity may be involved and sometimes subordinate Actions.
 * [Collection](https://www.w3.org/TR/activitystreams-core/#collections): The entry point for all the information about changes from an Entity Metadata Provider is modeled as a Collection, using the [`OrderedCollection`](https://www.w3.org/TR/activitystreams-core/#dfn-orderedcollection) type to indicate that the activities in the collection are in time order.
 * [`OrderedCollectionPage`](https://www.w3.org/TR/activitystreams-core/#dfn-orderedcollectionpage): The completed `OrderedCollection` of changes is expressed as a set of `OrderedCollectionPage` to ensure that there are manageable chunks of change activities described even for large and long-running sets of updates.